• Skip to primary navigation

 Dried porcini mushrooms

 This simple black truffle pasta recipe will make you fully appreciate the earthy taste of the famous black truffle - effectively a wild mushroom.
-Fresh tagliatelle, butter and freshly grated Parmigiano Reggiano is all you need to make the most of its oaky, nutty and world celebrated flavour.
+Homemade tagliatelle, butter, freshly grated Parmigiano Reggiano, and fresh truffles are all you need to make the most of its oaky, nutty, and world-celebrated flavor.
+This is an easy fresh pasta dish for special occasions or date nights.

 Check out this recipe